TheLazySquid/GimkitCheat/README.md

 Gimkit Cheat provides a nice, unified way to use different cheats.
 To open/close the hud, press "\\" (backslash) on your keyboard while on Gimkit.
 It will show various menus, which should be fairly self explanatory.
 If you find any issues, please open a new [issue](https://github.com/TheLazySquid/GimkitCheat/issues/new) on this repository.

+#### Warning: This may not work on assignments.
+I have no good way to test assignments, so I can't guarantee wheter this script works on them or not.

 ### General Cheats

 - **Auto Answer**: Automatically answers questions for you.